alejandrocq/TapoP100/README.md

 # PyP100

-PyP100 is a Python library for controlling many of the TP-Link Tapo devices including the P100, P105, P110 plugs and the L530 and L510E bulbs.
+PyP100 is a Python library for controlling TP-Link Tapo smart devices including P100, P105, P110 plugs and L530, L510E bulbs.

-This fork is designed to support the new authentication method and is currently compatible with the P100 version 1.2.1.
-It also supports the old authentication method.

-Most of the code originates from [OctoPrint-PSUControl-Tapo](https://github.com/dswd/OctoPrint-PSUControl-Tapo).
+**Compatibility:** Supports firmware version 1.2 and above with automatic fallback to older authentication methods.

+> **Important:** For firmware 1.4.0 and above, you must enable "Third-Party Compatibility" in the Tapo app.
+>
+> Go to: **Me > Third-Party Services > Third-Party Compatibility** and toggle it on.

 ## Installation